k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 ### Overview

 Fabric users who want to implement the Business Intelligence capabilities can be divided into two groups: those who can setup and create the BI reports and those who can only run them.
-In order to enforce this differentiation, Fabric introduces the permission setup processes divided into two steps:
+In order to enforce this differentiation, Fabric introduces the permission setup processes divided into two steps, described further in this article:

 1. [Fabric Role Permissions](02_Permissions_Setup.md#Fabric-Role-Permissions) definition via the Fabric Admin application using the Fabric [roles and permissions](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) authorization mechanism.
 2. [Access Rules Setup](02_Permissions_Setup.md#Access-Rules-Setup) using the Exago BI built-in access permissions mechanism to control the activities such as Edit, View, Delete within the BI Designer.